- Sales performance goals in 2026 set clear, measurable targets aligning team actions with revenue growth and long-term business success.

 When performance goals are role-specific, measurable, and connected to compensation, sales organizations move from gut-feel management to data-driven growth.
 Whether you're using Everstage to automate commission tracking or improve goal transparency, these role-based benchmarks create the foundation for scalable, aligned performance.

-Elite sales teams don’t just set targets they use structured frameworks to ensure every rep’s actions ladder up to measurable business outcomes.
+Elite sales teams don't just set targets.
+They use structured frameworks to ensure every rep's actions ladder up to measurable business outcomes.
 The right framework bridges strategy with execution, creating a clear path from daily activity to long-term business growth.

 1. Outcome–Action Alignment Models